SpaceXar20/Flickr-Project/README.md

 # Flickr-Project
-this website uses ajax to display pictures from Flickr
+this website uses ajax to display pictures of dogs,cats and moose from Flickr